Pregnancy Care Through Better Breathing

 With relaxed muscles, contractions become more productive, and labor is easier.

 Getting Started - Practicing 2 Simple Breathing Exercises

 These simple exercises will go a long way in ensuring you are ready to take on any challenge that pending motherhood throws at you.

-- Close your eyes and relax your whole body, start with your forehead, jaws, shoulders down to your chest, abdomen, legs, and toes.
+Close your eyes and relax your whole body; start with your forehead, jaws, and shoulders down to your chest, abdomen, legs, and toes.

-- As you relax, place left hand on your chest, and right hand on your belly, inhale slowly through your nose o mouth if your nose is blocked.
+As you relax, place your left hand on your chest and right hand on your belly, and inhale slowly through your nose or mouth if your nose is blocked.
 As you inhale, imagine the air going all the way down to your toes.

 Important Things to Remember While Doing These Exercises

 Few women who have gone through motherhood can say for sure that they were not anxious about labor.
 There are so many stories, anecdotes, myths, and facts surrounding the time when a baby is brought into the world that most pregnant women are anxious and concerned about the phase.

 The exercises are most effective on a half-empty stomach.